 The changes have been so large that scientists began working on an emergency update for the World Magnetic Model, the mathematical system that lays the foundations for navigation, from cell phones and ships to commercial airlines.
 But then the U.S. government shut down, placing the model’s official release on hold, as Nature News first reported earlier this year.

 Now, the wait for a new north is over.
-The World Magnetic Model update was officially released on Monday, and magnetic north can again be precisely located for people around the world.
+The World Magnetic Model update was officially released in early February 2019, and magnetic north can again be precisely located for people around the world.